We are excited to be accepting applications to our Postdoctoral Training Fellowship!

 - A background in working with children, adolescents, families, and groups.

-- A passion for working with girls, young women and their familiies.
+- A passion for working with girls, young women and their families.

 - Motivation for training, practice building and professional development.

-- Candidates interested in the DBT Specialty Practice should also have experience working with high risk youth and young adults and previous experience participating on a DBT team, providing individual DBT therapy and leading DBT skills groups.
+- Candidates interested in the DBT Subspecialty Training should also have experience working with high risk youth and young adults and previous experience participating on a DBT team, providing individual DBT therapy and leading DBT skills groups.

 - Computer literacy in Microsoft Office (Word, Excel, Outlook) is required for all candidates.

-Work Schedule: This is a full-time position at 40 hours per week.
-Supervised activities include clinical hours in individual, family and group therapy; supervision; training; orientation; practice development; community education; and some research opportunities.
+Work Schedule: This is a full-time position at 40+ hours per week.
+Supervised activities include clinical hours in individual, family and group therapy; supervision; training; orientation; practice development; program development, community education; and some research opportunities.
 Clinical hours are generally mid/late morning into the evening hours; some weekend hours are an option.

-Compensation: Base salary $32,000, 2 weeks paid vacation, paid holidays and sick pay, group health insurance plan, 401k plan, annual educational and professional memberships stipends.
+Compensation: Base salary $32,000; 2 weeks paid vacation; paid holidays and sick pay; group health, dental, and vision insurance plan; 401k plan; annual educational and professional memberships stipends.

 - Provide a cover letter, explaining your interest in this training position.
 Include your curriculum vitae and 3 letters of reference.